Kingdom Hearts 3D: Dream Drop Distance: Story

 Anticipating Master Xehanort's return, Yen Sid puts Sora and Riku through a Mark of Mastery exam to bestow them with the power necessary to rescue their missing allies and counter Xehanort.
 For the exam, they are sent to worlds that remain trapped in a "sleeping" state after being destroyed by the Heartless.
-There, they must unlock seven keyholes to fully restore them; they are advised to create benevolent "Spirit" Dream Eaters to guide them and battle the malevolent "Nightmare" Dream Eaters that infest the sleeping worlds.
+There, they must unlock seven keyholes to fully restore them, and are advised to create benevolent "Spirit" Dream Eaters to guide them and battle the malevolent "Nightmare" Dream Eaters that infest the sleeping worlds.
 Yen Sid sends Sora and Riku back in time to their homeworld's destruction, allowing them to enter the sleeping worlds.
 The two are separated at the start of the test, each arriving in alternate versions of the worlds.
-Throughout the exam, Sora and Riku encounter a gray-haired youth who is accompanied by Xemnas and Ansem, respectively, despite the latter two's previous destruction.
+Throughout the exam, Sora and Riku encounter a gray-haired youth who is accompanied by Xemnas and Ansem, respectively, despite them having been previously destroyed.

 Upon completing the exam, Sora and Riku arrive in the World That Never Was instead of the realm of light.
-Revealing that he and his associates have lured Sora into a trap, the youth places Sora into a deep sleep, where Sora's heart is swallowed by darkness, but is encased within Ventus's armor for protection.
+The youth reveals he and his associates have lured Sora into a trap and places him into a deep sleep, where his heart is consumed by darkness, but is encased within Ventus's armor for protection.
 Meanwhile, Riku learns he has spent the exam traveling through Sora's dreams as a Dream Eater.
-He escapes the dream and is confronted by the youth, who reveals himself to be Xehanort's past self, tasked by his present self with assembling thirteen incarnations of Xehanort from across time – including vessels of his fragmented heart – into a new Organization XIII.
+He escapes the dream and is confronted by the youth, who reveals himself to be Xehanort's past self, tasked by his present self with assembling thirteen incarnations of Xehanort from across time – including vessels of his fragmented heart – to form a new Organization XIII.
 Young Xehanort battles Riku to stall out time until his future self's revival.
-Despite Young Xehanort losing to Riku a revived Master Xehanort appears and attempts to turn Sora into his final vessel, intending to pit his thirteen "seekers of darkness" against seven "guardians of light" to achieve his ultimate goal of recreating the χ-blade.
-He is foiled when Sora is rescued by his allies, including Lea, the revived human form of Axel.
-Xehanort and his incarnations fade back to their original time periods, assuring that both factions will inevitably clash.
+Despite Young Xehanort's defeat, a revived Master Xehanort appears and attempts to turn Sora into his final vessel, intending to pit his thirteen "seekers of darkness" against seven "guardians of light" to achieve his ultimate goal of recreating the χ-blade.
+He is foiled when Sora is rescued by Donald, Goofy, and Lea, the revived human form of Axel.
+Xehanort and his incarnations return to their original time periods, but assure that both factions will inevitably clash.